gladiofreeeurope/website/content/episodes/2021-07-07 simone/index.md

 title: "S1m0ne ft.
 Pam"
 date: 2021-07-07T01:00:00-04:00
 episode: true
-summary: "What if all of the celebrity blokes were computers?
-Oi this is just like Black Mirror innit!"
+summary: "What if we replaced actors with computers?
+A thought provoking question that we're still grappling with the answer to 20 years later."
 tags: [movie, music, technology]
 ---